ruthwikreddy713/LinuxShellinC/README.md

 # LinuxShellinC
-#Run using make then run the executable a.out using ./a.out
+Run using make then run the executable a.out using ./a.out <br />
-Files:
+Files: <br />
-	redirect.c has the function which is  used to redirect. echo.c has  the  execution of echo command. jobs.c has the implementation for jobs command which prints the bg processes. pinfs.c has implementation of pinfo
+	redirect.c has the function which is  used to redirect. <br />
+	echo.c has  the  execution of echo command. br </>
+	jobs.c has the implementation for jobs command which prints the bg processes. pinfs.c has implementation of pinfo
 	kjob.c has implementation of kjob